dashingsoft/pyarmor/docs/reference/concepts.rst

     When purchasing any :term:`Pyarmor License`, an activation file is be sent to registration email after payment is completed.

+  BCC Mode

+    An obfuscation method of Pyarmor by converting Python functions to C functions

   Registration File

     A zip file generated after initial registration is successful.
 It's used to